lgy2000/Utilities/Kindle_Operation/kindle_notes_html_to_md_README.md

     pip install pyperclip
     pip install beautifulsoup4

-Convert the example notes:

-    kindle_notes_to_md.py example_notebook.html

-Optional arguments:

-    -nl, --no-location    Do not include the source location of each note/highlight -c, --clipboard       Export .md directly to the clipboard instead of file -y, --override        Override .md file if one already exists -o OUTPUT, --output   A file to which save the Markdown document
+Convert the example notes with the relative path `.test\example_notebook.html` (or an absolute path) to a Markdown file with override function:

+    python kindle_notes_html_to_md.py -y ".test\example_notebook.html"

 You can then open `example_notebook.md` in your favorite text editor.